luminus-framework/luminus/resources/md/guestbook.md

 Since we're using the embedded H2 database, the data is stored in a file specified in the URL that's found in the path relative to where the project is run.

-The functions that map to database queries are generated when `defqueries` is called.
+The functions that map to database queries are generated when `bind-connection` is called.
 As we can see it references the `sql/queries.sql` file.
 This location is found under the `resources` folder.
 Let's open up this file and take a look inside.

 ```sql
 -- name: create-user!